top of page

 The research is motivated by two major, related, challenges:

-a) The policy challenges for the working-age social security system that have been revealed or exacerbated by the pandemic for claimants living with a long-term health condition or disability.
+a) The policy challenges for the working-age social security system that were revealed or exacerbated by the pandemic for claimants living with a long-term health condition or disability, and which are now a focus of reform under the new Labour government.

 b) The methodological challenges for researchers brought about by physical and social distancing, and the wide-ranging socioeconomic aftereffects of the pandemic, with a particular focus on: the challenges of physical remoteness; lack of inclusive practices in existing methods; ongoing and increased time scarcity of some research participants; and the lack of participatory practices in existing methods.